-We used Xenopus tropicalis frogs from the TGA and Sierra Leone strains and we let them reproduce using induced natural mating as described in the supplementary materialsandmethods.
+We used Xenopus tropicalis frogs from the TGA and Sierra Leone strains and we let them reproduce using induced natural mating as described in the supplementary Extended_materials_and_methods.
 Parents were transferred back to their housing tank while the embryos were let in the mating tanks.
 Tadpoles were reared in static water throughout embryogenesis and metamorphosis.
 Tadpoles and adults were euthanized with tricaine methane sulfonate pH 7.5 at 5 g.L-1.
 We used the Nieuwkoop and Faber table of development to identify tadpole's developmental stages (Faber and Nieuwkoop, 1994).

-Bacterial purification from tadpole's intestinal tract
+Tissue sampling

-We dissected euthanized tadpoles in phosphate buffered saline (PBS) to collect the gastro-intestinal from the stomach to the rectum.
+We dissected euthanized tadpoles or adults in sterile amphibian phosphate buffered saline (aPBS) to collect the gastro-intestinal from the stomach to the rectum.
 For the sake of simplicity, we used the term “gut” to refer to the whole gastro-intestinal tract of tadpoles or adults throughout the manuscript.
+Whole embryos and early tadpoles were abundantly rinsed using aPBS before further processing.
+The skin of adult frogs was sampled after having abundantly rinsed the animals using aPBS.
+Sampling was performed by swabbing the dorsal and ventral skin areas using a sterile cotton swab.
+Feces were collected using a sterile Pasteur pipette from frogs that were individually housed in aPBS after reproduction.
+Samples of two-hundred eggs including their outer and inner jelly coat were collected using a sterile Pasteur pipette from the reproduction aquarium, and washed three times in sterile aPBS.
+All tissue samples used for DNA extraction and metabarcoding were then immersed in at least ten volumes of ethanol and stored at -20°C until DNA extraction.
+All tissue samples used for RNA extraction and metabarcoding were kept on ice and then processed for tissue lysis as explained in the Supplementary Extended_materials_and_methods.

+Bacterial purification from intestinal tracts

-We homogenized each intestinal tract in 500 L of ice-cold PBS using a Potter-Elvehjem homogenizer.
-We then prepared a concentrated bacteria extract by successive filtrations on 40, 20 and 5 m filters (nylon 40 m cell strainer from BIOLOGIX; 20 m net ring from Pharmacia Fine chemicals; Whatman Puradisc 13 syringe filters 5 m from SIGMA-ALDRICH).
+We homogenized each freshly dissected intestinal tract in 500 L of ice-cold PBS using a Potter-Elvehjem homogenizer.
+We then concentrated the bacteria extract by successive filtrations on 40, 20 and 5 m filters (nylon 40 m cell strainer from BIOLOGIX; 20 m net ring from Pharmacia Fine chemicals; Whatman Puradisc 13 syringe filters 5 m from SIGMA-ALDRICH).
 Next, we harvested the cells by centrifugation at 13 000g for 15 min at room temperature.
-These pellets were then used for nucleic acid extraction as detailed in Supplementary materialsandmethods, for fixation and microscopy or flow cytometry analysis (Figure 1).
+These pellets were then used for nucleic acid extraction (details in Supplementary Extended_materials_and_methods) or fixation and microscopy (for quality control) or flow cytometry analysis.

 Flow cytometry analysis

 We prepared triplicate samples from tadpoles at stages NF45-48, NF51-54, NF56, NF60-61, 15 days froglets and adults.
 Each sample was made from five tadpole's guts per replicate for the NF45-48 and NF51-54 stages, single individuals were used for later developmental stages.
 We fed the tadpoles two days before the first time point (stage NF45-48), and ten days before sampling the froglets.
 We prepared the filtered bacterial cell samples as described previously and we fixed the resuspended bacterial pellet in 1.0% paraformaldehyde at 4°C during 2 h.
-We analyzed samples prepared by mixing fluorescent beads with bacteria stained using propidium iodide with a MoFlo AstrioTM cytometer (BECKMAN COULTER).
+We analyzed samples prepared by mixing bacterial samples with fluorescent beads (Flow-Count™ fluorospheres, 10 µm diameter, 1010 beads/µl) to obtain a final concentration of 20 beads/µl.
+Bacterial samples were stained using propidium iodide (PI) with a MoFlo AstrioTM cytometer (BECKMAN COULTER).
+Excitation was made at 488 nm and 561 nm for scattering (Forward Scatter, FSC; Side Scatter, SSC) and PI respectively.
+Emission of PI was collected through a 614/20-nm band pass filter.
 Each measure was done in triplicate to compute a mean value and the standard deviation for each biological replicate sample.
+Plots were normalized on 200,000 gated events for the analysis of cell populations.